Table of Contents

 Conversion and the new birth experience mean more than a simple confession and a modification of habits.
 It is a full change in the inner heart, which can be done only by the power of the Holy Spirit.
 Thus, the plan for man’s salvation brings not only freedom from judgement but also freedom from the bondage of sin.
 “I have been crucified with Christ; it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself for me” (Galatians 2:20).

 The Lusts of the Flesh

 However, being born again of the Holy Spirit does not eliminate the earthy lusts of the flesh.
 Paul wrote, “But I say, walk by the Spirit, and you will not carry out the desire of the flesh.
 For the flesh sets its desire against the Spirit, and the Spirit against the flesh; for these are in opposition to one another, so that you may not do the things that you please” (Galatians 5:16-17).

 Paul stressed, “I die daily” (1 Corinthians 15:31).
-Only by keeping his old self continually and fully dead to sin, as signified by his baptism, is the believer able to live daily unto God.
+Only by keeping his old self continually and fully dead to sin, as signified by his baptism, is the believer able to live daily to God.
 And this experience is possible only through daily abiding in Christ by faith (John 15:4).
-This unity becomes so genuine that like Christ, the believer will hate sin and love righteousness.
+The unity of the believer and the heavenly Father becomes so genuine that like Christ, the believer will hate sin and love righteousness.
 For by beholding he is “changed into the same image from glory to glory, even as by the Spirit of the Lord” (2 Corinthians 3:18).

 In His service,